 "Like Sherwood Anderson, Brown is essentially a still–life artist; he eschews plot for portraiture, the linear for the lateral." —BookForum

 is funny, warm, insightful, and very, very moving.
 Nic Brown has written a beautiful depiction of contemporary Southern life in a small town—a compassionate portrait of hopeful, striving people.
 (Not to mention the sex, drugs, and hurricane.)"

 —Chris Offutt, author of No Heroes

 and you're hooked on these interwoven stories that are as volatile, unpredictable and irresistible as the hurricane that holds them together.
 When the storm rips the lid off this humble town it exposes a motley ensemble of flawed, hopeful and quietly desperate young characters.
 There is more humanity overflowing on these pages than on most works of fiction twice its size." —Jim Lynch, author of The Highest Tide

-is a wonderful new writer and Floodmarkers is a wonderful new book.
+is a wonderful new book.
 Brown's prose is full of snap, crackle and pop.
 His characters are so vivid they jump off the page, and the dialogue is some of the best I've read in years.
 He gives us an important vision of the contemporary South in a time of prosperity and woe, yet the stories are funny and full of life.
 Floodmarkers